Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-To-HDRP.md

 * The Render Pipeline Wizard window, inside the **Project Migration Quick-links** section.

-This process cannot automatically upgrade custom Materials or Shaders to HDRP.
+This process can't automatically upgrade custom Materials or Shaders to HDRP.
 You must [convert custom Materials and Shaders manually](#ManualConversion).
-Also, since HDRP supports more height map displacement techniques and decompression options, this processes cannot upgrade heightmap related properties correctly.
+Also, since HDRP supports more height map displacement techniques and decompression options, this processes can't upgrade heightmap related properties correctly.
 This means your height mapped materials may look incorrect.
 If you upgrade a Material that uses a heightmap, modify the Material's **Amplitude** and **Base** properties until the result more closely matches the Built-in Renderer version.

-This process also cannot upgrade particle shaders.
-Even though HDRP does not support particle shaders, it does provide some Shader Graphs that are compatible with the [Built-in Particle System](https://docs.unity3d.com/Manual/Built-inParticleSystem.html).
+This process also can't upgrade particle shaders.
+Even though HDRP doesn't support particle shaders, it does provide some Shader Graphs that are compatible with the [Built-in Particle System](https://docs.unity3d.com/Manual/Built-inParticleSystem.html).
 These Shader Graphs work in a similar way to the built-in particle shaders.
 To use these Shader Graphs, import the **Particle System Shader Samples** sample:

 1. Open the Package Manager window (menu: **Window > Package Manager**).
 2. Find and click the **High Definition RP** entry.